ZG089/encore/README.md

 ---

 ## Notes:
-- I don't recommend comboing this module with any performance modules except Thermal Mod.
+- I don't recommend combining this module with any performance modules except Thermal Mod.

 ## How to flash:
 - Just flash in Magisk/KernelSU/APatch and reboot